RuqayaMohammed0/layoffs-data-cleaning/README.md

 ##About This Project

-This cleaning project is part of the 'Alex The Analyst SQL Bootcamp', where I sharpened my skills on real-world datasets.
+This cleaning project is part of the 'Alex The Analyst Bootcamp', where I sharpened my skills on real-world datasets.
 It helped me get hands-on experience with SQL data cleaning techniques